internetsheriff/RISCV_ECU_DE10-Nano/README.md

 # POLIno Qsys Project

+Development of a PULPino-based processor.
+Right now the processor is unespecialized and can be adapted to other uses, more akin to a development plataform, but the goal is to specialize it into a fuel injection ECU.

 ## Overview

 This project integrates the [PULPino (zero-riscy)](https://github.com/pulp-platform/pulpino) RISC-V core into an Intel/Altera FPGA using the Platform Designer (Qsys).
 The project is configured for a Terasic DE1-SoC board, but it can also be simulated using QuestaSim.

 The project is structured to automate the build process as much as possible using a modular `Makefile` system.
-It includes both the hardware design (FPGA bitstream) and the software (a "Hello World" application) that runs on the RISC-V core.
+It includes both the hardware source design in verilog an Altera formats and the software that runs on the RISC-V core.

 ## Prerequisites